digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 You will require `git` and `docker` to be installed on your machine in order to run these locally, and have some familiarity with a command line interface.

-In order to be able to reproduce the steps described in this document, you need to have the front-end user interface (`sqnc-hyproof-client`) cloned locally using `git`.
+In order to be able to reproduce the steps described in this document, you need to have the front-end user interface repository (`sqnc-hyproof-client`) cloned locally using `git`.

 Change into your preferred directory for cloning git repositories and enter the following command: